mui/mui-x/docs/data/data-grid/editing/editing.md

 By default, only one cell can be editable at a time.
 But you can let your user edit all cells in a row simultaneously.

 To enable this behavior, set the `editMode` prop on the Data Grid to `"row"`.
-Note that you'll still need to set the `editable` property in each column definition to specify which of them are editable; the same basic rules for cell editing also apply to row editing.
+Note that you still need to set the `editable` property in each column definition to specify which of them are editable; the same basic rules for cell editing also apply to row editing.

 ```tsx
 <DataGrid editMode="row" columns={[{ field: 'name', editable: true }]} />